-Emotions are continuously vying for our attention.
-When we make a habit of suppressing those emotions, they build up and are more difficult to ignore.
+Those suppressed emotions are continuously vying for our attention.
+When we make a habit of ignoring emotions, they build up and are more difficult to ignore.
 You may notice that your moods become more erratic, or that you are having a difficult time focusing.
 You may feel tired, irritable, or that you have emotional responses that are out of proportion to what you are experiencing.
 You may even eventually shut down, detach, and begin to feel hollow or empty.

 Releasing Tension in Your Body